 - use no additional energy for cooling (in a cool climate such as the UK)

 - perform as they are designed to perform.

 Does a Passive House build require different materials?

 A Passive House building can comprise many forms of construction and types of insulation.
 The primary requirement is that data is available on the performance of the materials so the building can be accurately modelled in the Passive House Planning Package (PHPP).
 This means more detailed specification than non-Passive House builds at the planning and construction stage.
 LEDA provides training and guidance to help construction teams navigate this part of the process.

 What features need to be included in a Passive House design?

 Perhaps the most significant features of Passive House buildings are the highly insulated floor, walls and roof.
 We can advise on the amount which will depend on the orientation, shape and size of the building.
-Triple glazed windows are used they offer high insulation and comfortable warm internal surfaces.
+Triple glazed windows are used as they offer high insulation and comfortable warm internal surfaces.
 Passive House ventilation is mixed mode – for the winter months, mechanical ventilation with heat recovery (MVHR) is used, and natural ventilation (opening windows) in summer.

 How can I achieve Passive House certification?

 There are strict criteria for achieving Passive House certification, the full list of which can be found here.
 We are strong advocates of Passive House design and with our own Certified Passive House Consultant, we are a reassuring authority on all aspects of low energy building design and securing Passive House certification.
-Talk to us about your Passive House or low energy build project, or for more insight, Visit a Passive House property near you at one of the twice-a-year open days.
+Talk to us about your Passive House or low energy build project, or for more insight, visit a Passive House property near you at one of the twice-a-year open days.